miguelesteras/IF-Microscopy-Assistant/README.md

 <br>
 This code is part of the project: <br>
 'Tracking of temporally occluded or overlapping structures in live cell microscopy' by Miguel Esteras. <br>
-Department of Computer Science at City, University of London.
+Department of Computer Science at City, University of London